kuzudb/kuzu-docs/docs/rdf-graphs/rdf-import.md

 ###  Importing Multiple Turtle Files
 Similar to importing multiple CSV or Parquet files, you can also import multiple Turtle files by specifying a glob pattern.
-For example, you can import all the Turtle files in the "${PATH-TO-DIR}" directory as follows:
+For example, you can import all the Turtle files in the `${PATH-TO-DIR}` directory as follows:
 ```
 COPY TurtleEx FROM "${PATH-TO-DIR}/*.ttl";
 ```